 All SAMM racing is under the British RYA Portsmouth Yardstick Handicap System

-We have had a very difficult time deciding on the handicap adjustments for this season as the results last year fluctuated widely.
-We have therefore used the full change suggested by the system, not a figure of 50% of that between the last PN used and the new PN recommended as we have in the past.
-For boats of the same class we have averaged the suggested handicap.
+We have again had a very difficult time deciding on the handicap adjustments as the Spring results fluctuated widely.
+We have therefore used all the race result figures, including those normally discarded, and used a PN of 50% of that between the last PN used and the new PN recommended.
+For boats of the same class we have averaged the handicaps.
 We are still not certain these are correct so will review all handicaps after every four races.

-If your boats handicap has not changed it is either because no change was suggested or you did not compete in sufficient races to provide enough results needed for the calculations.
+If a boats handicap has not changed it is either because it has sailed to its handicap* or did not compete in sufficient races to provide enough results needed for the calculations**.

 The different handicap for the use of a spinnaker has been retained at 3% difference to the norm in line with RYA guidelines.
 However each boat with a spinnaker option must declare if it will use its spinnaker before the first time it races and the reduced PN number will be used throughout the season.
 If a boat declares that it will not use its spinnaker and does so in a race, it will be disqualified.